vorakl/vorakl.github.io/src.docs/content/articles/py-params.rst

 |

-Fortunately, Python has the syntax to strictly separate positional-only parameters (which cannot be passed as a keyword) from positional parameters (which can either be passed by a value of a keyword).
+Fortunately, Python has the syntax to strictly separate positional-only parameters (which cannot be passed as a keyword) from positional parameters (which can either be passed by a value or a keyword).
 Both can have default values, by the way.
 Just put a slash between them:

 .. code-block:: python